 - Wiring and Fuses.
 These connect everything together and add an element of safety.

-We also recommend adding a battery isolator, which charges your batteries from your vehicle’s alternator while driving.
+We also recommend adding a DC-DC charger, which charges your batteries from your vehicle’s alternator while you’re driving.

 You can buy full solar kits that have all the components you’ll need except for the batteries and inverter.
 Kits come sized as small as 100 watts (one panel) and as large as 400 watts (four panels).
 Whatever you go with, we highly suggest getting an MPPT charge controller, which are a little more expensive but much more efficient than PWM charge controllers.

-Here are the main components that we recommend for a basic vanlife electrical system:
+Here are the main components for a basic vanlife electrical setup:

 |1||Renogy 200-watt Solar Kit|